How to Rent an Apartment in New Zealand

-When it comes to looking at where to live for a few months in New Zealand, we really recommend find a place that you love, a job in that place, then start searching for accommodation.
+When it comes to looking at where to live for a few months in New Zealand, we really recommend finding a place that you love, a job in that place, then start searching for accommodation.
 However, living somewhere inexpensive doesn’t hurt as a backpacker either.
 Check out the Top 10 Cheapest Places in New Zealand to Live in.

 For an idea on rent prices in particular cities in New Zealand, check out our city accommodation guides, such as: